letsencrypt/cp-cps/CP-CPS.md

 1. Obtained sufficient knowledge on the use of digital certificates and PKI,
 2. Studied the applicable limitations on the usage of certificates and agrees to ISRG's limitations on its liability related to the use of certificates,
-3. Has read, understands, and agrees to this CPS,
+3. Has read, understands, and agrees to this CP/CPS,
 4. Verified both the ISRG certificate and the certificates in the certificate chain using the relevant CRL or OCSP,
 5. Will not use an ISRG certificate if the certificate has expired or been revoked, and
 6. Will take all reasonable steps to minimize the risk associated with relying on a digital signature, including only relying on an ISRG certificate after considering: